SKILLED APPELLATE ATTORNEY SERVING MICHIGAN

 Michigan attorney Stuart Friedman has litigated numerous important appellate cases in Michigan and in federal courts including cases including cases: obtaining a sentence reduction for over 10,000 inmates, a casino corruption case, defending against a prosecution challenge to the validity of the Miranda decision in the United States Supreme Court, and arguing the right of a woman to use lethal force to resist a rape.

-Mr. Friedman also participated in the drafting of the Michigan Court Rule which provided inmates with some due process protection against prosecution parole appeals, and Mr. Friedman obtained the release of the first 650 drug lifer under Michigan’s modification to its “650 drug lifer law.”
+Mr. Friedman also participated in the drafting of the Michigan Court Rule which provided inmates with some due process protection against prosecution parole appeals, and has obtained the release of the first 650 drug lifer under Michigan’s modification to its “650 drug lifer law.”
 Mr. Friedman is also a frequent speaker and writer on Michigan legal issues, including being the author of the definitive article on Michigan Post-Conviction Remedies.